BearWare/TeamTalk5/README.md

   * Console PHP-script for administrating a TeamTalk 5 server.

 ## TeamTalk 5 Servers
 Sample applications for writing a TeamTalk 5 server are located in the Examples folder.
+Building a TeamTalk 5 server requires TeamTalk 5 Professional Edition.
 * **TeamTalkServer**
   * TeamTalk 5 server application written in C++
   * Requires **TeamTalk_DLL** project for DLL dependency